Kristyyy/Machine-Learning-Projects-R/README.md

 security, online backup, device protection, tech support, and streaming TV and movies
 - Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
 - Demographic info about customers – gender, age range, and if they have partners and dependents

+## Application of Naive Bayes in Telecom Industry

+### Introduction and overview

+#### Using Naïve Bayes to predict customer churn in telecom industry

+Goal: To know more about what make the customer churn and predicting if he/she will churn or not.
+Data set: The data was downloaded from IBM Sample Data Sets for customer retention programs.
+You can download it from here: https://www.kaggle.com/blastchar/telco-customer- churn/download

+The data set includes information about:

+- Customers who left within the last month – the column is called Churn Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+- Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
+- Demographic info about customers – gender, age range, and if they have partners and dependents